 International Public Interest Law Fellowships allow students to work for non-governmental organizations in countries around the world during the summer after their first or second year at Wayne Law.
-The ogrnizations have agreed to partner with Wayne Law and host our students as summer interns.
+The organizations have agreed to partner with Wayne Law and host our students as summer interns.
 The partner organizations engage in advocacy on a broad range of issues, including environment, human rights, law reform and women’s rights.
-Our partners have been in Africa, Central Asia, the Caribbean, India and Latin America.
 Fellows will receive a $5,000 stipend to cover travel and living expenses for up to two months of work.

 Tata Motors Internship in Mumbai, India

-This internship funds all travel and living expenses for a position in the legal department of Tata Motors Ltd. in Mumbai, India, and in its auto manufacturing facilities in various other parts of India.
+This internship funds all travel and living expenses for a position in the legal department of Tata Motors Ltd. in Mumbai, India.

-Tata Motors is an Indian multinational corporation with offices and facilities throughout India and the world.
-The intern works with members of the legal staff of the company and provides support to business units by performing research in Indian, U.S. and international law regarding corporate responsibility and codes of conduct, intellectual property rights, forum selection clauses and arbitration.
-The internship may involve editing or drafting contracts.
+Tata Motors is the largest auto manufacturer in India and a global Fortune 500 company with offices and facilities throughout India and the world.
+The intern works with the general counsel and members of the legal staff on issues such as corporate responsibility and codes of conduct, intellectual property rights, forum selection clauses and arbitration.

 The Freeman Fellowship provides a $5,000 stipend to one Wayne Law student to study public or private international law at the prestigious Hague Academy of International Law over the summer.